Visit Venice on a Shoestring Budget

 - It enhances a visit if you read a bit about the history of the Palace in advance

 - The cells where prisons awaited trial are at the top of the building.
-The are what stuck in my memory.
+These are what stayed in my memory, on account of the horrible conditions in which prisoners were confined.

 - Arrive early to beat the long queues.
 We got there at 8.45 am. and gained admittance in quite quickly